KamranAzeem/docker-to-kubernetes/Minikube-Internals-Fedora.md

 [kamran@kworkhorse ~]$
 ```

-Below is a screenshot from a popular online subnet calculator.
+Below is a screenshot from a popular online subnet calculator showing the above described calculations.

 | ![images/subnet-calculator.png](images/subnet-calculator.png) |
 | ------------------------------------------------------------- |